Jim-Holmstroem/lua-style-guide/README.md

 ## <a name='blocks'>Blocks</a>

-  - Single line blocks are okay for *small* statements.
-Try to keep lines to 80 characters.
+  - Single line blocks are never okay.
+Try to keep lines to 120 characters.
-    Indent lines if they overflow past the limit.
+    If lines overflow past the limit: indent the new line, end each line with the conditional (and/or), and place the following `then` on it's own line with indentation that matches the opening `if` or `elseif` of the block.

     ```lua
-    -- good
+    -- bad
     if test then return false end

     -- good